Boral Concrete Lawnton

 What is proposed?

 During our time operating the site, we’ve kept up with our obligations toward its ongoing maintenance.
-The costs associated with this are not insignificant, especially given the overall landholding we own is more than needed for our remaining Concrete operations.
+The costs associated with this are not insignificant, especially given our overall landholding is more than needed for our remaining Concrete operations.

 Our latest review has identified a further section of our land fronting Lawnton Pocket Road as another opportunity for potential re-use.
 This land, however, is currently covered by a combination of Extractive Industry, Limited Development and General Residential zonings under local planning rules.